ezraball/xmascard/doc/christmas_postcards_project.md

 ### research
 * what are folks doing on etsy and ebay?

 ## Tech

 ### Todo

+#### production
+* load folder & push to remote

+#### code
+* tag based on original filename
+* write tests!

+#### design
+* make tag labels and logged in info sans serif

+### Done
+* ~~re-do amazon bucket structure~~
 * create fingerprint, a unique id based on filename and filesize that is shared between instances
 * implement login
 * push to remote feature
-* write tests!
-* design
 * a way to remove remotecards

-### Done
-* ~~re-do amazon bucket structure~~
+* have original sized photo

 ### Development log